-When I started this whole bushwalking/hiking thing about 13 years ago, I was astounded at how unfit I was.
+When I started this whole bushwalking/hiking caper about 20 years ago, I was astounded at how unfit I was.

-But it wasn’t until I started venturing in the outdoors with people who had serious fitness (especially the ‘rock-scrambling-up-800m-elevation-with-an-overnight-pack-and-still-holding-a-conversation-type-of-fitness’), did I begin to learn what being fit is really all about.
+But it wasn’t until I started venturing into the outdoors with people who had serious fitness (especially the ‘rock-scrambling-up-800m-elevation-with-an-overnight-pack-and-still-holding-a-conversation-type-of-fitness’), did I begin to learn what being fit is really all about.

 Talk about everything being relative!

 During that painful first 12 months, I discovered a range of techniques to blend in with the others and now, over time, I’ve learnt that there are often more actors in the outdoors than at NIDA.